data-8/su25/_announcements/week-0.md

 ---
-title: Week 3 Updated Announcements!
+title: Week 4 Announcements!
-week: 3
+week: 4
-date: 2025-07-09
+date: 2025-07-13
 ---
-- Project 1 Checkpoint deadline has been extended to Tuesday, July 8 at 8pm
-  - Project 1 Party will be on **Thursday, July 10 from 3-5pm at Warren 101-B**!
+- Midterm will be on **Friday, July 18 from 12-2pm**
-  - Final submission is due Tuesday, July 15 at 8pm
+- Lab 07 is due Monday, July 14 at 8pm
-- HW 4 is due Tuesday, July 8 at 8pm
+- Project 1 is due Tuesday, July 15 at 8pm
-- Lab 5 and Lab 6 are both due **Wednesday, July 9** at 8pm
-- HW 5 is due Friday, July 11 at 8pm
-- HW 6 will be due Tuesday, July 15 at 8pm
+- HW 6 is due Tuesday, July 15 at 8pm

   {: .fs-5 }